-Hospice care is provided to patients with a life expectancy of six months or less who are no longer receiving curative treatment.
-Care can continue after that time frame if the physician determines the patient still meets criteria.
-Hospice utilizes a holistic approach to treatment including, but not limited to, skilled nursing and therapies, social work, chaplains, hospice aides and volunteers.
-A host of complimentary services are offered, including reflexology, music therapy and pet therapy.
-Patients do not need to be homebound to receive care.
+Hospice care is provided to patients with a life expectancy of six months or less, and who are no longer receiving curative treatment.
+Hospice care embraces a holistic approach to treatment including, but not limited to, skilled nursing and therapies, social work, chaplains, hospice aides and volunteers.
+A host of complimentary services are also provided, including reflexology, music therapy and pet therapy.
+Patients do not need to be homebound to receive hospice care.

-Palliative care is a means of symptom management for patients with a variety of chronic conditions.
-Patients do not need to have a terminal diagnosis or be homebound to receive Palliative Care; in fact, patients with progressive diseases can continue to pursue aggressive treatment while receiving Palliative Care, including Home Care.
-Palliative Care reduces re-hospitalization for patients with conditions such as chronic obstructive pulmonary disease, congestive heart failure and chronic pain.
+Palliative care is a way for patients who are dealing with a chronic condition to manage their symptoms.
+Patients do not need to have a terminal diagnosis or be homebound to receive palliative care.
+In fact, patients with progressive diseases can continue to pursue aggressive treatment while receiving palliative care, including home care.
+Palliative care reduces re-hospitalization for patients with conditions such as chronic obstructive pulmonary disease, congestive heart failure and chronic pain.